Skip to content

 • The Prometheus Alerting rules field is used to specify alerting rules in the YAML configuration format.

-Fill both fields and click the Apply Alertmanager settings button to proceed.
+Fill in both fields and click the Apply Alertmanager settings button to proceed.

 Percona Platform

-This panel is where you connect your PMM server to your Percona Platform Account.
+This is where you connect your PMM server to your Percona Platform Account.

 To learn how to connect your PMM servers to Percona Platform and leverage Platform services that boost the monitoring capabilities of your PMM installations, see Integrate PMM with Percona Platform.